BMaxV/recursive_radon_tool/README.md

 A nested folder structure that replicates your project.

-output.htmls that describe the folder of your project.
+output.htmls that describe the folders of your project.

 piechart.svgs that display the cyclometric complexity of scripts in the folder as well as the sum of "deeper" levels.